 01 OF NOVEMBER, 2017 ---------------------

 The supplies were running low.
 His stash wasn't going to last much more than a week, even if he stopped eating too much, so Helden didn't have a choice.
 He spent his entire day in that shack, in a certain room that had been completely cleaned, washed and sterilized.
 He covered most of it with plastic foil, and mounted a small wooden table over at the middle, which he also covered with the foil.
 His goal was to finish the studies he couldn't end when he was kidnapped months ago.
-Few weeks later he actually heard about the evacuation, that didn't really go as planned, so he knew that there was no way for him to get out of that country any time soon, but if he was, the least that Helden could do was finish his main job that he was assigned to.
+Few weeks later he actually heard about the evacuation, that didn't really go as planned, so he knew that there was no way for him to get out of that country any time soon, but if he was, the least that Helden could do was finish the job that he was assigned to.

 Every week, a new infected body was brought into the lab, and he tried his best to search for any unknown symptoms, alongside side-effects of common drugs used to fight infections and bacteria, but not too much was discovered.
 After few days, his papers were complete.
 He was never good in writing reports, but since he had time, his efforts were doubled.
 It was now only a matter of time for the study to be 'complete", but where, or who, would he take it to?
 The rest of the U.N. remnants were mostly M.I.A, and his resources were scarce.
 The only thing Helden could think of doing was finishing those texts and hoping that some type of miracle would happen, and if not, he would stash them away until actually needed.